mrvasquez2/CrossplayMinecraft/README.md

 ### PC
 with PC you can use Phantom
-Open Command Prompt (CMD) and change to the directory of Phantom-wWondox.exe
+Open Command Prompt (CMD) and change to the directory of Phantom-wWondox.exe Then start the program by typing the "Start Command" as instructed below:
 ### Example:
 If the Phantom file is in the Download folder:

     cd Downloads
+   Start Command
     phantom-<os> -bind YOUR_IP -server SERVER_ADDRESS
     See picture below on how to obtain your ip address.
    SERVER_ADDRESS is available on discord, remember to include the port number. (xxx.xxx.xxx.xxx:Port_Number

  Find ip address: